Tips For Planning Your Neuschwanstein Day Trip From Munich

 Neuschwanstein is located near the town of Füssen in southwest Bavaria.
 It’s built atop a rocky hill overlooking the small village of Hohenschwangau.

 The castle itself is surrounded by stunning scenery.
-It’s nestled near the Bavarian Alps and looks out to the Alpsee lake.
+It’s nestled near the Bavarian Alps and looks out to the beautiful Alpsee lake.

 If you’re not sure whether to visit Neuschwanstein on a day trip from Munich or spend a few days in the area, keep reading!